JohanSolanoMendez/Simple-Calculator/README.md

 **Features**

--Graphical interface with Tkinter
+- Graphical interface with Tkinter
--Basic operations: addition, subtraction, multiplication, division, and percentage -Stylized button design
+- Basic operations: addition, subtraction, multiplication, division, and percentage
+- Stylized button design
--Support for decimal numbers
+- Support for decimal numbers
--Option to delete a single digit or clear the screen completely
+- Option to delete a single digit or clear the screen completely

 **Requirements**